-If you do not obey orders made by the Court or fail to appear in court or attend appointments, the judge may dismiss your appeal 'for want of prosecution' without hearing it.
-You will be given prior written notice of this and the opportunity to appear before the judge before this can occur.
-If your appeal is dismissed for want of prosecution, you may be liable to pay the other parties' costs relating to the appeal.
+If you do not obey directions made by the Court or fail to appear in court or attend appointments, the Full Court may dismiss your appeal 'for want of prosecution' without hearing it.
+You will be given prior written notice of this and the opportunity to appear before the Full Court before this can occur.

+If your appeal is dismissed for want of prosecution or taken to be abandoned, you may be liable to pay the other parties' costs relating to the appeal.

 An appeal or cross-appeal may be taken to have been abandoned if the appellant or cross-appellant fails to file and serve all relevant documentation by the due dates and comply with all orders made concerning the conduct of the appeal.
-This will happen automatically under the Family Law Rules without the need for any further communication with you, if you fail to file the draft index to the appeal books or if required to do so, the appeal books.
+This will happen automatically under the Family Law Rules without the need for any further communication with you if you fail to file the draft index to the appeal books or the appeal books.
 You may file an application to re-instate your appeal on an Application in an Appeal with a supporting affidavit.